davan690/jomuller.github.io/_posts/2015-08-06-partial_match_merging.md

 2   | 1  | "Partial match" | 1
 3   | 3  | "Suspicious match" | 16

+# Note on the solution

+- The algorithm is not optimized and cost a lot
+- I have to found something for the marital name, because someone with a totaly different last name should be the good one if it's her marital name but will have a bad score.
+Then add a condition on marital name.

 # Conclusion

 I will implement this solution in _R_ try this solution the next days.
 I'm sure there is someone else who already think about this problem (because it's very common) then I will also search for already existing solution.